Sinova/Collisions/README.md

 This isn't caused by faulty collisions, but rather how a project handles its collision responses.
 There are several ways to go about responding to collisions, the most common of which is to loop through all bodies, find their potential collisions, and negate any overlaps that are found one at a time.
 Since the overlaps are negated one at a time, the last negation takes precedence and can cause the body to be pushed into another body.

-One workaround is resolve each collision, update the collision system, and repeat until no collisions are found.
+One workaround is to resolve each collision, update the collision system, and repeat until no collisions are found.
 Keep in mind that this can potentially lead to infinite loops if the two colliding bodies equally negate each other.
 Another solution is to collect all overlaps and combine them into a single resultant vector and then push the body out, but this can get rather complicated.

 There is no perfect solution.
 How collisions are handled depends on the project.